 Leonard does not know why the man at the bar is chuckling at him, nor what has prompted the woman to say to him, “You really do have a problem,” simply because he has no recollection of what just happened in the bar a few minutes earlier.
 The viewers also do not know the reason for the man’s chuckling, nor the woman’s words, for the scene covering what just happened in the bar is yet to come.
 Essentially, the viewers are being given a taste of Leonard’s experience.

 This is all to say that Nolan’s editing moves constitute an elaborate effort at manipulating point of view, that is, at having the viewers experience through Leonard’s point of view his quest to avenge his wife’s death.
 Specifically, it is point of view on the informational plane that is in play here.
-As was outlined in the Oct 25/2012 and Nov 29/2012 posts, an audience can be led to experience events of a storyline through a particular character’s point of view simply be ensuring the audience is given exactly the same amount of information possessed by the character.
+As was outlined here and here, an audience can be led to experience events of a storyline through a particular character’s point of view simply be ensuring the audience is given exactly the same amount of information possessed by the character.
 And Nolan’s editing efforts go a long way toward doing so.
 By presenting the scenes in reverse chronological order, Nolan deprives the viewers of knowledge of what has happened earlier, thus putting them in the same informational position as Leonard, whose anterograde amnesia prevents him from having knowledge of anything that has happened earlier.
 Therefore, Nolan’s masterpiece in editing also qualifies as a masterpiece in point-of-view crafting.

 POSTSCRIPT: For those who have not seen Memento, a description of what happened in the bar in the few minutes preceding the beer-drinking incident is in order.
 The viewers will see in the following scene that the woman wants to test the veracity of Leonard’s memory-loss claim.
 So, she pours a beer, then has the people in the bar add their spit to the mug, and finally, gives the mug to Leonard to see if he will drink from it, and as we saw, he does indeed drink from it, prompting the man at the bar to chuckle, and the woman to say, “You really do have a problem. . . .”